themiamihurricane/quoteit/README.md

 ## Introduction

 This is a widget that generates stylized story quotes as easy-to-share images for various social platforms.
 Built for the digital producers and audience team at the Atlanta Journal-Constitution.

-Will be deployed for internal use at the AJC.
+Adapted for use by the Miami Hurricane.

 ## Dependencies